permoller/CrudApp/src/CrudApp/Readme.md

 Other more specific exception types can also be made and handled to return more details.
 An example is <code>ValidationException</code> which contains errors per property on an entity.
 This is converted into a <code>ValidationProblemDetails</code> response with the errors.

+It is also posible to throw a <code>NotAuthenticatedException</code> or <code>NotAuthorizedException</code>, to trigger a challange or forbidden response.

 Validation attributes can be added to the types received by the API.
 If the controllers has the <code>ApiController</code> attribute (added to <code>CrudAppApiControllerBase</code>) and a request-model is not valid,